Elive2/OriginalBeat/docs/CodingGuidelines.md

 Author: Eli Yale
 """
+'''

 # Github:
 The repo can be found at https://github.com/Elive2/OriginalBeat.git

 - Thou shalt always maintain a stable master branch.
-- Thou shalt not commit data files or node_modules
+- Thou shalt not commit data files or node_modules.
+- Thou shalt use detailed commit messages, explaining exactly what was done

 # Files:
  Every file should have a block comments as seen above with the name, description, and author.